 The webpage for ECS 224 in Fall 2011 www.cs.ucdavis.edu/~gusfield/cs224f11

 ECS 224 Fall 2011, Algorithms for Strings and Computational Biology

 Fall 2009 - The website for the class ECS 224, String Algorithms and Computational Biology Algorithms, is www.cs.ucdavis.edu/~gusfield/cs224f09

 Since Spring 2000 I have been teaching an undergraduate course CS 124 Theory and Practice of Bioinformatics.
 See The Expanded Syllabus for CS124 for more information.

 Bioinformatics Course Lecture Videos:

-CS124 Lecture VideosThese are lecture videos for CS 124 taken in 2002.
+CS124 Lecture VideosThese are lecture videos for CS 124 mostly taken in 2002 (with editing and some new material in 2014).
 For the topics covered, they are still surprisingly current.
-Clicking will download a word document with web links to the lectures in both Windows Media player and Quicktime formats.
+Clicking will open a menu for the lectures.
 Synopses of the lectures can be found at: Synopses of Bioinformatics Lecture Videos

 Some Recent PublicationsFor selected recent publications: recent publications